splynx/docs/files/en/customer_management/customer_services/customer_services.md

 * **Discount** - sets a discount with parameters of a percentage, within start and end dates of the discount, please note that these dates refer to the period of which the discount will be applied.
 * **Status** - the options are `Active`, `Disabled`, `Stopped`, `Pending`, `Archived`.
   * **Active** - service is active and ready for use.
   * **Disabled** - used when assuming that customer will no longer use the service,  end date has to be reached or configured for the system to stopped accounting for it in a billing perspective.
-This will be applied to existing services of clients marked as inactive
+This will be applied to existing services of customers marked as inactive
   * **Stopped** - Used to temporary disable the service.
 Will be set automatically  to the new service generated when a client is marked as Inactive, when the customer is activated, the service status will  automatically change to Active with the start date of the day of activation.
   * **Pending** - Status of the new service during the waiting period of a planned service change.
 Between the end date of the old service and the start date of the new.
   * **Archived** - status for services archived for future reference.